dza89/power-monitoring/README.md

 ## Setup

 You need to connect your device to your smart meter using an USB-RJ11 FT232R cable.
-These are relatively easy to come by, just google brand + model and FT232R.
+These are relatively easy to come by, just google DSMR brand/model and FT232R.

 Set up different credentials if needed in grafana/config.monitoring.